-Our Governance.
-The Chief People Officer is responsible for developing and executing our enterprise people strategy.
+People Leadership and Governance.
+The Chief People Officer is responsible for leading the development and execution of our enterprise people strategy.
 This includes the attraction, recruitment, hiring, development and engagement of talent to deliver on our strategy and the design of colleague total rewards programs.
-The Chief People Officer is also responsible for developing and integrating our inclusion and diversity approach into our strategy, supported by the Chief Diversity & Social Impact Officer.
+The Chief People Officer is also responsible for leading the development and integration of our inclusion approach into our strategy.